What is Contact Angle?

 θ/2 method

-The θ/2 or height-width method is generally used for the measurement of contact angle.
+The θ/2 or height-width method is generally used to determine the contact angle.
 The equation given below determines the contact angle.
 Where radius r and height h of the droplet.

 In addition, the contact angle is obtained from the angle of straight lines connecting the left and right ends and the apex of the droplet against a solid surface.